20. November 2016 at 22:22 #24036

 I tried connecting several bluetooth keyboards to max2play.
 The only ones who succesfully connect are an Apple Keyboard and The Harmony Hub buildin keyboard.
 All others (3 in my case) fail to connect.
 I’d like to connect a cheap/small, potato couch friendly, chinese keyboard which probably will be ruined by frequent dropping and sitting on it.

 I’m using a SSH client and bleutoothctl.
 Pairing is possible.
 They fail to connect if I trust and connect the device.13.
-December 2016 at 18:27 #24843
+Dezember 2016 at 18:27 #24843

 Sorry for the late response.